-Reports: People shot while attending Kansas City Super Bowl parade; 2 people in police custody | Gephardt Daily
+Police: 10-15 shot while attending Kansas City Super Bowl parade, 1 deceased; 2 people in police custody | Gephardt Daily

-KANSAS CITY, Kansas, Feb.
-14, 2024 (Gephardt Daily) — Police in Kansas City have confirmed multiple people injured when shots were fired in an area near a Kansas City Chiefs Super Bowl win parade.
+KANSAS CITY, Feb.
+14, 2024 (Gephardt Daily) — Police in Kansas City have confirmed that 10 to 15 people were injured when shots were fired after a Kansas City Chiefs Super Bowl win parade.

+One victim is deceased, Chief Stacey Graves told reporters at the scene.
+She said at 2:53 p.m.
+Mountain time that the number of injured is not yet confirmed because people are still walking into emergency rooms.

 “Shots were fired west of Union Station near the garage and multiple people were struck,” a police statement says.
 “We took two armed people into custody for more investigation.”